Welcome to our community travel guide to Syria.

 Location

-On the right: Homs, Syria - Manon Roca
+On the left: Homs, Syria - Manon Roca

-On the left: Maaloula, Syria - Manon Roca
+On the right: Maaloula, Syria - Manon Roca